 #3 – Get To Know Your Prospects And How Your Team Sells

 As a brand new sales manager, seeing the end result isn’t enough.
 You want to know what your top and bottom performers are doing to create their results.

 Historically, the only way to do this would be to do call listening sessions or shadow a demo.
 Although this could help, it is less than ideal because reps tend to be more nervous, and you are dependent on luck if the prospect gives objections, ask common questions, and is the right fit.

 For SDRs, you have no way to guarantee that anyone will answer.
 There is nothing more frustrating than setting aside time or rearranging meetings for these type of things and then have it be unproductive.

-Fortunately there is amazing technology today that makes life so much easier for sales managers.
-SalesLoft is great technology for enabling your reps and ensuring they follow the sales process.
+Fortunately, there is amazing technology today that makes life so much easier for sales managers.
+SalesLoft is a great technology for enabling your reps and ensuring they follow the sales process.

 It also records every call made so I didn’t have to shadow a rep. I can easily find the ones I want to listen to based on sentiment by running a report for a specific timeline and/or rep.

 This is a snapshot of the report in SalesLoft to easily pick the calls

 For the AEs, rather than sit in on hour-long demos that may or may not yield value, I use Chorus.ai to give me the same high-level overview to know which demos to listen to and wherein the hour I should focus.

 Within Chorus.ai, I can easily view key moments by rep or across the team.
 Below is a picture of the summary: